 Over the past few years, there has been a surge in the number of municipalities considering and using a "Complete Streets" approach to transportation planning.
-According to the Toronto Centre for Active Transportation (TCAT)95, a Complete Street is one that is designed for all ages, abilities, and modes of travel.
+According to the Toronto Centre for Active Transportation (TCAT)96, a Complete Street is one that is designed for all ages, abilities, and modes of travel.
 It is a street that provides safe and comfortable access for pedestrians, bicycles, people with disabilities, and motorists.
-In 2012, the Office for the Chief Coroner for Ontario released the Pedestrian Death Review96 and the Cycling Death Review97, which included recommendations for municipalities to adopt a Complete Streets approach to increase the safety of all road users.
+In 2012, the Office for the Chief Coroner for Ontario released the Pedestrian Death Review97 and the Cycling Death Review98, which included recommendations for municipalities to adopt a Complete Streets approach to increase the safety of all road users.

-In a rural context, such as the County of Peterborough, a Complete Streets approach will enhance safety for various road users, including automobiles, trucks, buses, farming equipment, cyclists and pedestrians (including children, older adults, and people with mobility devices), as well as equestrian-related modes.98 A disproportionate amount of pedestrian deaths occur in rural areas compared to urban areas due to higher traffic speeds.99 Policies and infrastructure changes such as sidewalks, marked pedestrian crossings, paved shoulders, reduced vehicle speeds, and multi-use paths can lessen the risk of injuries and fatalities.
+A Complete Streets approach in the City of Peterborough will enhance safety for various road users, including automobiles, trucks, buses, cyclists and pedestrians (including children, older adults, and people with mobility devices), as well as any other modes.99 A disproportionate amount of pedestrian deaths occur in areas with high travel speeds and low amounts of supportive infrastructure.100 Policies and infrastructure changes such as sidewalks, marked pedestrian crossings, paved shoulders, reduced vehicle speeds, and multi-use paths can lessen the risk of injuries and fatalities.